 As a local authority we are tasked with putting measures in place to encourage owners of empty properties to bring them back into habitable use.

 Many empty properties are likely to be difficult to mortgage through conventional lenders and it is our aim to provide assistance whatever the condition of the property.

 All this is backed up with the peace of mind that the loan is provided by your local authority on a not-for-profit basis.

 Who is eligible?

-Empty Homes Loans are available to owners of empty properties and anybody wishing to purchase an empty property.
+Empty Homes Loans are available to owners of empty properties.

 Applications are processed on a non-status basis, although a credit check is carried out.
 A very poor credit history may result in the application being declined and bankruptcy will automatically prevent us from making a loan.

 Are there any setting-up costs?

 There will be a fee for loan documentation and registration of the legal charge.
 The fee will be added to the loan and is currently £80.00 for loans up to £50,000.
 In certain circumstances the Council may need to obtain a valuation of the property to confirm the equity is sufficient to cover the loan.
 This is unlikely to be needed in the majority of cases.